 When you’re ready to wash the coconut oil off, first apply a conditioner all over.
 Let this sink in for a minute before stepping under the shower.
 This should lift a good chunk of the oil from your hair.
 Next, use a mild shampoo to remove the rest of the residue, lathering up as many times as necessary, remembering to be gentle and avoid scrubbing as your hair is delicate when wet.

 Lastly, condition the lengths and ends of your hair if you think they need it, and blot your hair dry using a microfibre towel or an old cotton t-shirt.
-I also use a leave-in conditioner like this one to lock in moisture while my hair is still damp.
+I also use a leave-in conditioner to lock in moisture while my hair is still damp.

 And that’s it!
 Post-wash, your red hair should be sleek, smooth and shiny.
 I’ve even found that my natural red and strawberry blonde streaks show up much more clearly, too.
 So there you have it, try a coconut oil pre-wash treatment for glorious ginger hair that you want to whip, flip and touch.